[HISTORY: Adopted by the Borough Council of the Borough of Middletown 5-12-1975 by Ord. No. 669. Amendments noted where applicable.]

 Remove, injure or destroy any tree, flower, shrub, plant or growing thing or any rock or other mineral.

 Use of facilities.
-Facilities and areas in borough recreation, park or conservancy sites shall be used only for the purposes designated or implicit in their character.
-Special activities, including flying model airplanes, tournaments, picnics and the operation of motor scooters, motorcycles, minibikes, go-carts, snowmobiles and similar vehicles, shall be permitted only at locations or trails specifically designated for such use and at times established.
-No golf shall be played in any of the borough recreation park or conservancy sites, irrespective of the type of balls used.
+Facilities and areas in Borough recreation, park or conservancy sites shall be used only for the purposes designated or implicit in their character.
+Special activities, including but not limited to flying model airplanes, tournaments, and the operation of motor scooters, motorcycles, minibikes, go-carts, snowmobiles and similar vehicles, shall be permitted only at locations or trails specifically designated for such use and at times established.
+No golf shall be played on any Borough property, in any Borough parkland or conservation area, irrespective of the type of balls used.

 Motor vehicles.
 Licensed motor vehicles shall be permitted only on designated roadways.
-The speed limit for such vehicles on such roadways shall be ten (10) miles per hour.
+The speed limit for such vehicles on such roadways shall be 10 miles per hour.
 Motor scooters, motorcycles, minibikes, go-carts and snowmobiles shall not be permitted on roadways designated for licensed vehicular traffic unless licensed for travel on the public roads of the Commonwealth of Pennsylvania.
 All vehicles shall be parked in areas or places so provided and designated.
-Parking in places contrary to posted regulations and times is prohibited, and such vehicles may be removed by the borough at the owner's expense.
-All parking is prohibited after regular closing time.
+Parking in places contrary to posted regulations and times is prohibited, and such vehicles may be removed by the Borough at the owner's expense.
+All vehicles must exit the park area at the regular closing time or within 15 minutes after the lights have been turned off if the driver is attending an event at Hoffer or Oak Hill Parks as set forth in Subsection A(1)(b), whichever is later.
 It shall be unlawful to clean, wash, repair or do any work whatsoever on private vehicles within recreation, park and conservation areas, except for emergency repairs.

 Fees.
-The Recreation Director and the Borough Manager shall have the authority to issue a fee schedule for permits, set the amount of deposits and prescribe conditions under which deposits are collected or forfeited.
+The Borough Manager or designee shall have the authority to issue a fee schedule for special permits and/or requests for use, set the amount of deposits and prescribe conditions under which deposits are collected or forfeited.
 Such revenue shall be used for recreation, park and conservation purposes within the general fund.